1Password/solutions/1password/migration/keepass/README.md

 - **Single vault** — all entries land in one vault; the service account creates it if needed
 - **Group → tag mapping** — KeePass group paths become tags, with one tag per level of hierarchy
-- **Password history** — each entry's historical passwords are appended to the item's Notes field (newest first, duplicates suppressed)
+- **Password history** — KeePass history is replayed as real 1Password item history (viewable via "View password history" in the UI)
 - **Attachments** — binary attachments are imported as 1Password file attachments
 - **TOTP** — `otpauth://` URIs are mapped to a proper OTP field
 - **Recycle Bin** — skipped automatically